 A new Apple

 And of course, Federighi spoke about Apple Silicon.
-Everybody spoke about Apple Silicon.
+Everybody spoke about Apple Silicon and we didn't stop for the rest of the year.
 It was fascinating to see how Apple announced this transition compared to how Steve Jobs did the Intel one in 2005.

 We also learned this month that — at least allegedly — Apple may well have stuck with Intel at least a while longer, if it weren't for Skylake.
 Intel's problems with that were reportedly the last straw for Apple.

-If you think it's simple, either because Apple has a lot of money or because it's done this major move twice before, the former President of Microsoft's Windows Division, Steven Sinofsky, could barely contain himself.
+If you think that's simple, either because Apple has a lot of money or because it's done this major move twice before, the former President of Microsoft's Windows Division, Steven Sinofsky, does not.
+He could barely contain himself.

 Amidst all the details, installing pre-release, and commentary (including my own) I want to take a moment to reflect on #WWDC putting it in context of the past two decades.
 Quite simply, what we're seeing is some of the most remarkable product engineering over time in history.
 1/ pic.twitter.com/hTrQ1R7Pgv— Steven Sinofsky (@stevesi) June 23, 2020